 Hi there, we are here to help you with the ultimate PC building guide.
-By that, we obviously mean a gaming computer because why else would you build one for?
+By that, we obviously mean a gaming computer because why else would you build your PC?
 But for the sake of it, this PC should also be as useful for a gamer as it will be for someone like a photographer, a video editor or anyone who wants a bit more power than a potato.

 But before we jump into it, it’s your job to analyze your budget first.
 Even if you have a low budget, you can always compromise on a few aspects which you can upgrade at a later date.
 If you just wanna buy a budget PC, you need to plan beforehand, minimize bottlenecks or cut cost on unnecessary stuff.

 With that said, you can find articles on how to choose the right mouse, keyboard, display, headphones, and controllers on our website, everything else you might need other than a CPU, which we will cover here.

 As a guide, anything above 2-3 lakhs, we will call them high-end (PUBG, Far Cry 5), around 1.5-2 lakhs should be mid-tier (Fortnite, Forza Horizon 4) and anything under 1 lakh, well let’s just call them a budget (Fifa 19, Dota 2) build.

 Processors are pretty much where most people start with.
 The processor you choose will pivot your decision on choosing the motherboard, GPU, RAM, cooling solutions and to some extent the case and storage.
 So, to make it simple Intel has Core i3, Core i5, and the Core i7 processors.
 Same goes for AMD’s Ryzen 3, Ryzen 5 and Ryzen 7.